CipherOne/swiftprotocol/README.md

 Example: **https://www.swiftdemand.com/**

 ## Abstract
-The Universal Basic Income Church (UBIC) is the first non-profit Decentralized Autonomous Organization (DAO) with Artificial Intelligence (AI) eventually providing the UBI through UBIC applications(apps), decentralized applications (dapps), programs, blockchains (forked from the SwiftDemand blockchain that forked from NEO blockchain) and the Universal Basic Income Token (UBIT), the electronic cryptocurrency (e-currency) used for all transactions on the UBIC mainnet to be designed with [low transaction latency](#transaction-latency), the ability to [scale to ever-ascending transactions per second](#ever-ascending-transactions-per-second;TPS), [zero transaction fees between Members](#0-transaction-fees), and [dispute resolution for disputed transactions](#buyer-seller-protections) regarding purchases of Members.
+The Universal Basic Income Church (UBIC) is the first non-profit Decentralized Autonomous Organization (DAO) with Artificial Intelligence (AI) eventually providing the UBI through UBIC applications(apps), decentralized applications (dapps), programs, blockchains (forked from the SwiftDemand blockchain that forked from NEO blockchain) and the Universal Basic Income Token (UBIT), the electronic cryptocurrency (e-currency) used for all transactions on the UBIC mainnet to be designed with [low transaction latency](#transaction-latency), the ability to [scale to ever-ascending transactions per second](#ever-ascending-transactions-per-second;TPS), [zero transaction fees between Members](#0-transaction-fees), and [dispute resolution for disputed transactions](#buyer-seller-protections) regarding purchases made by Members.
 UBI is distributed on a daily basis to each Member.
 This is the simplest understanding of how this Protocol works.

 - [Introduction](#introduction)
 - [Account Types](#account-types)